 Well.
 That was sure a lot of information that didn’t surprise me at all.
 I mean, I still needed some time to process the whole ‘faerie’ thing, and I didn’t know what an Unseelie was, but chaos, ruin, death and decay?
 Sounded like her.

 “Why are you apologizing to me?”
 I asked finally.
 “And why do you keep acting like you know me?
 It keeps feeling like…”

 “Like we’ve met before?” we said at the same time.

 A soft smile spread over Kiera’s pointed face, green eyes glimmering like dappled leaves.
-It was strange, the way her eyes shifted in… not colour, exactly, but shade and texture, like little windows into the soul, always burning that same hue.
+It was strange, the way that her eyes shifted in… not colour, exactly, but shade and texture, like little windows into the soul, always burning that same hue.
 “What do you know about past lives?” she asked me.